 Annual Tuition Update

-Thank you for trusting us with providing an educational experience for you or your family member.
+Thank you for trusting us with providing the educational experience for your student.
 We pledge to continue to be transparent and responsible when it comes to your investment.

 Vice President for Finance and Administration